Gnana-Priyanka-Yelchuri/laptop-sales-data-cleaning-/README.md

 10.Touch Screen Availability
 11.Operating System
 ## Why Data Cleaning Is Important:
 Data cleaning is often associated with removing null values or replacing them with mean, median, or mode values.
-However, applying those techniques without understanding the dataset can lead to loss of information and inaccurate analysis.
+However, applying these techniques without understanding the dataset can lead to loss of information and inaccurate analysis.
 ### For example:
 1) Dropping all rows containing null values may significantly reduce the dataset size.
 2) Replacing missing values using mean or median may not be appropriate for hardware specification columns.